 Thoroughly spray the outer 2 inches of the top of the stump.
 Apply mixture in a continuous ring between the bark and the wood of the stump.
 If the bark is torn away from the stump, be sure to treat down the side to form a continuous ring around the bark since the coverage and uptake is essential for root kill.

-For a modified cut stump application with 25 to 30% Garlon 4 Ultra (Table 2), spray the sides of the stump including the root collar area, and the outer portion of the cut surface (the cambium) until thoroughly wet but not to the point of runoff or so that puddling occurs at the crown or root collar.
+For a basal cut stump application with 25 to 30% Garlon 4 Ultra (Table 2), spray the sides of the stump including the root collar area, and the outer portion of the cut surface (the cambium) until thoroughly wet but not to the point of runoff or so that puddling occurs at the crown or root collar.
 The herbicide treatment is effective when applied up to one week after cutting but before re-sprouting.

 IV.
 Low Volume Basal Bark Applications

 This treatment method can be used on trees with stems up to but not greater than 6 inches in diameter (Figure 4).
 The herbicide application can be made any time of the year, including winter months, except when the bark is wet, frozen, or frost is present on stems.
 Applications are easier from late fall to early spring when there is little foliage to intercept the spray.
 Another advantage to treatment this time of year is that many desirable plants are dormant, and selectivity can be improved.
 For best results, herbicide applications should be avoided during rapid growth of saltcedar or Russian olive in the spring.